naobservatory/p2ra/README.md

 Each pathogen implements an `estimate_prevalences` method which gives one or more estimates.

-Run `./summarize.py` to get an overeview of the data.
+Run `./summarize.py` to get an overview of the data.

 ### Development